groue/CombineExpectations/README.md

 </details>

+:arrow_right: Related expectations: [finished], [recording].

 ### elements

 `recorder.elements` is a publisher expectation which waits for the recorded publisher to complete.

-When waiting for this expectation, a `RecordingError.notCompleted` is thrown if the publisher does not complete on time, and the publisher error is thrown if the publisher fails.
+:x: When waiting for this expectation, a `RecordingError.notCompleted` is thrown if the publisher does not complete on time, and the publisher error is thrown if the publisher fails.

-Otherwise, an array of published elements is returned.
+:white_check_mark: Otherwise, an array of published elements is returned.

 For example: